kaiiboraka/AutoKeyframe_SpriteFrames_GodotPlugin/README.md

 #### A QOL Plugin for 2D frame-based Animation in Godot

 This Godot editor plugin is designed to streamline the process of animating an `AnimatedSprite2D` node with an `AnimationPlayer`.
 It reduces the tedious manual work of keyframing each frame of a sprite animation down to a single button-press.

-Made in Godot 4.5.beta3.mono.
+Made in `Godot 4.5 beta3`.
 Other Godot versions untested.
 Almost certain to work in 4.4, oldest I'd say is probably 4.2.
 If it breaks on an older version, submit an issue.

 ## How to Use